damiecode/Brinte/README.md

 # 🚀 My Front-End Engineer Takehome Project

-Hey there! 👋 I’m excited to present my take-home project. 🎉 This project showcases my skills in front-end development by creating a beautiful and functional one-page design.
+Hi! 👋 I’m excited to present my take-home project. 🎉 This project showcases my skills in front-end development by creating a beautiful and functional one-page design.
 Let’s dive in! 🏊‍♂️

 ## 🎯 Project Overview